rvallely/ncNewsApp/README.md

 I found that planning ahead was really important.
 In particular, before beginning to build the database it was vital to think through how the data would be structured and how the data sets would relate to each other.
 Later on in the project, I came back to add a password to each user and had to restructure the users table to do so.
 It would have been easier if I had thought about this and implemented it at an earlier stage.

-I have learned that I enjoy the process of testing, because it helps form a fuller picture of what I am building and a framework of how an application would work under the hood, which was really useful when I moved on to the frontend part of the project.
+I have learned that I enjoy the process of testing, because it helps form a fuller picture of what I am building and a framework of how an application would work under the hood.
+This was really useful when I moved on to the frontend part of the project.

 Testing provided an effective structure while working on the project.
 This structure kept me focussed on one endpoint at a time, and one test at a time always building from with the simplest test cases first.

 ## Technology

 The backend was written in PSQL and JavaScript.

   Minimum requirements:
 `Node.js v16.14.0`
 `postgres (PostgreSQL) 14.2`
 ***** if use encryption on passes need to include package here